Everything from television to smartphones, wireless connectivity and even the Internet of Things all exist because of radio technology.

-The history of the radio is an intriguing snapshot into our evolution as human beings.
-Today, radios are something that we interact with every day, whether you’re listening to tunes on the way to work or keeping an eye on your baby monitor.
+The history of radio is an intriguing snapshot into our evolution as human beings.
+Today, radios are something that we interact with daily, whether you’re listening to tunes on the way to work or keeping an eye on your baby monitor.

 Since the birth of the very first radio system, these incredible devices have evolved drastically.
 Today, they come in all shapes and sizes, from the “retro” AM/FM Walkman to the highly-sophisticated sound systems from companies like Ruark.

 In this article, I’ll answer the question, “When was the first radio made?”
 You’ll also know the pioneers of radio invention and the technological advancements in radio sound systems to what we have today.
 Keep reading!

 When was radio created?
 Early history of Radio

 The radio was invented in 1895 by Guglielmo Marconi, an Italian Physicist.
 Marconi relied on the radio waves technology by Heinrich Hertz to make the radio.
 He applied for and was granted the first patent in wireless telegraphy in 1896.